A US Bank Puts Crypto in Your Checking App: What SoFi’s Consumer Launch Really Changes

 Competitive Implications: Coinbase, Robinhood—and the Rest of the Banks

 Coinbase has become the default institutional and retail infrastructure in the US, with deep liquidity and custody credibility.
 Robinhood has distribution and UX gravity across equities, options, and crypto.
-SoFi’s bet is that a bank’s compliance posture plus a universal financial app can peel away a different user: the “do-everything-here” family that prefers one login for paychecks, cards, and investing.
+SoFi’s speculative position is that a bank’s compliance posture plus a universal financial app can peel away a different user: the “do-everything-here” family that prefers one login for paychecks, cards, and investing.
 If that cohort converts, the impact isn’t just on exchanges—it’s on other banks.
 Regional and super-regional banks now face a consumer expectation that crypto can live inside a bank app with bank-like polish.

 Expect copycats.
 Not necessarily this quarter, but the moment a bank proves crypto can be offered at scale without safety-and-soundness incidents, the strategic objections melt: CFOs will see fee revenue; CMOs will see acquisition energy; board risk committees will see months of clean audits.
 That’s when crypto becomes a standard feature in major bank apps—exactly what crypto adoption advocates have always argued would be the tipping point.